Redstone2337/chain-mining-reforged-template-1.21.4/README.md

    /execute as @a at @s run health modify @s remove 2 distance ~ ~ ~ 5
    ```
    - Continuously drain health from each player within a 5-block radius (requires a looping command block).

+> [!WARNING]
+> Warning： The current module is a test version and may throw an exception at any time.